This news is both bad, and also good.

 However, there is a small chance this move may stall.
 If Triumph and BE1 can come to a last minute agreement and sort out their differences, all their hard work will not be in vain, and the patriotic side of us would really like to see that happen.
 If not, then our Chaz has an even better chance of taking honours.
 So it’s win-win, but with a slightly bitter taste in the mouth on one side.

-BeejEnjoy more Fast Bikes reading in the four-weekly magazine.
+BeejEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.